ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         Check configruation first.
 Usually it is set to NCSA default and a bogus WLCG access token.
   -- localhost:test/df --

+  -- localhost:test/user_info
+     Tests that the user info endpoint will update the claims when accessed.
+This has no parameters
+     * any IDP (tested mostly with GitHub)
+     * use uri not device flow
+     * the file
+         /home/ncsa/dev/ncsa-git/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/qdl/ui-test/test-claims.json
+       contains the claims under the user jgaynor@foo.bar.
+Twiddle these.
+The test consists of getting the claims and two in this file, isMemberOf and test_claim with be asserted.
+     Test:
+       1.  get an access token and look at the claims.
+       2. Change the claims in the file
+       3.  get the user info.
+Changes in the file should be reflected in the returned claims
+       4. Change file back

     *************************
     ** local CILogon test! **
     *************************